 My favorite part of the Eastside Culture Crawl was taking part in a public painting.
 It was a giant mural where everyone can come and paint a bit and become a part of the festival.
 I am no artist but I was inspired to be one.
 I wore an apron, picked up a paintbrush and left a small mark on the painting – an Om.
 This kind of completed my experience – from being an observer to being a participant observer.

-The impact of Eastside culture crawl walk in Vancouver was that my head was bubbling with ideas.
+The impact of Eastside culture crawl walk was that my head was bubbling with ideas.
 Creativity breeds creativity.
 I could think of so many projects and so many collaboration opportunities.
 I wish and hope that cities around the world take inspiration from this project and replicate this in their cities.

 Is it not nice to return home with creative ideas?
 Thank you, Peter, Johanne and Vancouver City.